EugeneMwangi/SpearPracticeCode/lib/sht1x/README.md

 # SHT1x Library
-SHT1x is a humidity and temerature Sensor
+SHT1x is a humidity and temperature Sensor
 ## Communication with the sensor
 For sending a command to the sensor, DATA is valid on the rising edge of the serial clock(SCK) and must remain stable while SCK is high.
 For reading data from the sensor, DATA is valid Tv after SCK has gone low and remains valid until the next falling edge of SCK